abroroo/til/Framer Motion/How to animate with scroll.md

       ```

+3. Let's get values where we want to start and stop animation :
     - `skillsStart` is a value we want to start moving divs on the x-axis
     - `skillsEnd` is a value we want to finish moving divs on the x-axis